 - Driver Education Discount

 - Defensive Driving Discount

 - Claims-Free Discount

-Why You Pay What You Do For Auto Insurance
+Why Do You Pay What You Do For Auto Insurance?

 If you’ve ever gone through an insurance quote you know you have to answer a lot of questions.
 The reason insurance companies ask so many questions is because insurance rates are based on risk and insurance companies build risk profiles based on the questions asked.
 The less risky an insurance company feels you are, the cheaper your premium will typically be.
 Expect to be asked about your:

 - Types of anti-theft devices installed on vehicle

 Want a better rate?
 Let an insurance agent find you the best option out there.
 Call [mapi-phone /] to talk to one now.

 What Happens If You Aren’t Insured

 If you don’t have proof of insurance if you’re pulled over or are in an accident, here are some of the penalties that can occur: